contextvibes/cli/CONTRIBUTING.md

     git clone https://github.com/YOUR_USERNAME/cli.git contextvibes-cli
     cd contextvibes-cli
     ```
-3.  **Build:** Ensure you can build the binary successfully:
+3.  **Build & Run:** Ensure you can build and run the binary:
     ```bash
+    # Build the binary
-    go build -o contextvibes .
+    go build -o contextvibes ./cmd/contextvibes/main.go
+    # Or run directly
+    go run cmd/contextvibes/main.go --help
     ```
-    You can also install it to your `$GOPATH/bin` for easier testing:
+    You can also install it to your `$GOPATH/bin` for easier testing during development:
     ```bash
-    go install .
+    go install ./cmd/contextvibes
     ```

 ## Making Changes